phcode-dev/phoenix/docs/generatedApiDocs/features/QuickViewManager-API.md

 2.  `end` : Indicates the end cursor position to which the quick view is valid.
 These are generally used to highlight the hovered section of the text in the editor.
 3.  `content`: Either `HTML` as text, a `DOM Node` or a `Jquery Element`.
-4.  `exclusive`: Set to true if only this popup should be shown if multiple providers returns a valid popup.
+4.  `exclusive`: Optional, set to true if only this popup should be shown if multiple providers returns a valid popup.
     If multiple providers return `exclusive` flag, the provider with the highest priority wins.
+5.  `editsDoc`: Optional, set to true if the quick view can edit the active document.

 #### Modifying the QuickView content after resolving `getQuickView` promise